checkly/docs.checklyhq.com/site/content/learn/playwright/basics/generating-pdfs.md

     parent: "Basics"
 ---

-Playwright and Puppeteer can be used to create PDFs from webpages.
+Playwright can be used to create PDFs from webpages.
 This opens up interesting automation scenarios for tasks such as archiving, generating invoices, writing manuals, books and more.

 This article introduces this functionality and shows how we can customise the PDF to fit our needs.